Easy and Versatile Homemade Granola

 granola-title-test

 My husband LOVES granola.
 I grew up with my mom making homemade granola, and when I got married I was aghast at the price of granola!
-It’s outrageous!
+It's outrageous!
 So I asked my mom for her recipe.
-I’ve made some changes to the recipe through the years, but that’s the awesome thing about it– it’s very fail-proof.
-If you have different taste than me, you can change things up, and you’ll still get a great outcome!
+I've made some changes to the recipe through the years, but that's the awesome thing about it-- it's very fail-proof.
+If you have different taste than me, you can change things up, and you'll still get a great outcome!

 I always make twice the recipe, but I don't double it.
 I don't know if that makes sense, but I make the complete recipe on 2 different cookie sheets, but bake them at the same time.
 I've found that actually doubling the recipe, and then trying to split it between 2 pans can turn out in some oats that aren't coated in the oil and honey.